 6.0 LEAGUE COMPETITIONS

 League competitions will be held in two categories throughout the season: Prints and Digitally Projected Images.

 Entries will be scored out of 10 marks, including half marks, and at the end of the season the aggregate of a competitor’s best twelve scores for the DPI League and best ten scores for the Print League will be used to determine the overall result of each League.

 The Digital Projection League will consist of 6 Competitions:

 Three Open Competitions with no set subject:

-Landscape – the winner will receive the Landscape Trophy and best British Landscape will be awarded the John Mansell Rose Bowl:
+Landscape – the winner will receive the Landscape Trophy:

 Wildlife – the winner will receive the Wildlife Trophy:

 NB.
 The Wildlife and Flora Competitions are combined into a single League competition score.

 The Print League will consist of 5 Competitions:

 Two Open Competitions with no set subject:

 Monochrome – the winner will receive the Monochrome Trophy:

 Portrait – the winner will receive the Portrait Trophy:

 A Set of Three – the winner will receive a trophy for the best themed panel:

-Each member may submit up to two entries for each League competition.
+Each member may submit up to three entries for each League competition.
 Unless otherwise stated (see rules for each competition) there is no age-limit for entered images but they must not have been entered in any previous league competition.